This article provides tips for implementing consistent styles and background colors in Code-Your-Own campaigns.

-Since HTML will be rendered a bit differently in the various email and web environments, consistency of its styling is key.
+Since HTML is rendered differently in various email and web environments, consistency of its styling is key.
 Here we’ll take a closer look at the best ways to implement consistent styles, background colors, and more.

 Inline CSS

-Adding on to the line styles explored in this article on padding and margins, let’s go into detail on the flexibility that inline CSS offers.
+Adding on to the line styles explored in our padding and margins article, let’s go into detail on the flexibility that inline CSS offers.
 Inline styles are CSS styles that are applied to one element using the style attribute; it is also the most rock-solid way to style for email.

 <div style="font-family: verdana, arial, sans-serif; font-size: 12px; color: #000080; line-height:18px;">sample text</div>